 - In the Title box, type in the text you want to appear on your button.

 - Under the Type of action section, from the Opens in: list, select what and how you want the button to open.

 - Open page - Loads the Target list with pages from your Applaud tenant.

 - URL - You need to type in the full website address in the Target box.

 - Regular / Same tab - Takes the user away from the current page to the new page.

-- Modal - Keeps the user on the page but opens a dialog box with the new page.
+- Modal - Keeps the user on the page but opens a dialog box with the new page contained in it.

 - New tab - Opens a new tab in the user's browser with the new external website.

-- From the Target list, select a page from the list of available pages in your Applaud tenant or type the complete URL address, for example, https://www.google.com.
+- From the Target list, select a page from the available pages in your Applaud tenant or type the complete URL address, for example, https://www.google.com.

 - From the Icon list, select an icon for your button and from the Color picker, select a color for your button.